AskeCarstensen/STM32-Getting-started/README.md

 ## Chapter 2 GPIO

-- Setup GPIO input and output
+- Configure GPIO pins to input and output

+- Set Pull-Down or Pull-Up

-- Setup GPIO Clock
+- Configure GPIO speed

 ## Chapter 3 Interrupts

+- How to setup a interrupt handler

-- Setup external interupt
+- Toggle an led with a external interrupt trigger

-- Configure Timer (systick)

-- Configure hierarchy
+- Set hierarchy of a interrupt handler

 ## Chapter 4 Timers